sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-cloudformation/cloudformationh2db.rst

 * With this CFT and **deploy-fire-h2.sh**, when Fire comes up, it would be listening on ports 8085 and 8086.

-Download Files and Upload to your S3 Bucket
+Step 1 : Download Files and Upload to your S3 Bucket
 ----------------------------------------------

 * Download CFT **emr-fire-h2.json** from the above link.
 * Download **deploy-fire-h2.sh** and **script-runner.jar** from the above links and upload them to your s3 bucket.

-Update CloudFormation Template based on your Environment
+Step 2 : Update CloudFormation Template based on your Environment
 ---------------------------------------------------------

 Update the CFT **emr-fire-h2.json** according to your requirement and environment in which you are deploying.